drewwint/resmod/README.md

 	- Three-way orthogonalized interaction that can be used in any regression-based model
 - **orthogonalize**
 	- Multiple orthogonalized interactions to be used in latent SEM interaction modeling
+- **interact_plot**
+    - A visualization tool for plotting two-way and three-way interactions

 ### Installation